 All Lemont High School students who are issued a parking permit must adhere to the following parking regulations.
-Failure to comply with these regulations may result in a police referral (ticket), loss of parking privileges, and/or other disciplinary action if the circumstances warrant.
+Failure to comply with these regulations may result in a police referral (ticket), loss of parking privileges, revocation of the parking permit, and/or other disciplinary action if the circumstances warrant.

 - Students receiving a parking permit must have a valid driver's license, be covered by a valid auto insurance policy, and pay a non-refundable $100 permit fee.

-- Only one parking permit will be issued per family, unless there is a demonstrable need.
+- Only one parking permit will be issued per household, unless there is a demonstrable need.

 - All student vehicles parked on campus must display a valid current school year permit.

 - Only juniors and seniors may apply for a parking permit.
 Students who do not have a valid current school year permit may not park on school grounds.
 Students with parking permits must park in designated student sections of the lots.
 Student parking is based on space availability, on a first come, first served basis.
 Student parking in spots designated for faculty and staff, including before school, is strictly prohibited.
 Students will receive consequences (in accordance with the Student Handbook) if they are tardy as a result of having to move a vehicle.

 - Parking on school grounds for students is a privilege.
 Students who park on school grounds agree to abide by the parking regulations and the Student Handbook.
 Failure to adhere to the student parking regulations may result in disciplinary consequences, including the loss of parking privileges and revocation of the parking permit.
 All vehicles parked on school grounds are subject to search.

 - The use or possession of tobacco of any kind – including electronic smoking devices – is strictly prohibited on school property, including within or around personal vehicles while on campus.